Join the MOQ Choir

 Village Gatherings | Young Adults, Single & Married

 Calling all young Adults, Single and Married (with children): Every month, young adults and young families gather after the 11 a.m.
 Mass to share a potluck lunch.
-It’s a great way to meet and grow in relationship with our fellow parishioners and Catholics.
+It’s a great way to meet and grow in relationships with our fellow parishioners and Catholics.
 We’d love to see you there!
 Use the links below to sign up for our upcoming Gatherings.

 The Sacrament of Charity